Frequently Asked Questions

 If the solar farm is consented, during the construction period, there will be short periods where there will be peak traffic flow for equipment delivery.
 During the construction period, we estimate there will be a average daily maximum of 10 HGV vehicles (20 movements).
 Much of the time, traffic will be limited to personnel getting to and from site.

-We are consulting with the Department for Infrastructure (DfI) Roads, the emergency services, the local community and other relevant bodies to produce a Construction Traffic Management Plan (CTMP) to support any planning application.
+We have consulted with the Department for Infrastructure (DfI) Roads, the emergency services, the local community and other relevant bodies to produce a Construction Traffic Management Plan (CTMP) to support any planning application.
 The CTMP will outline the overall framework for managing the safe movement of construction and delivery traffic as well as itemising the expected number of traffic movements and timing restrictions.

 The traffic movements will be limited to avoid morning and evening peak times, where possible.
 There will also be a dedicated Community Liaison Officer to engage with local residents throughout the construction and operational phases.